gryter/general-docs/technicalvision.md

 ## [3] Layered solutions
 *First and second layer of plugins that allow for functionality without adding bulk to the blockchain itself.*
-- Modular plugins at first layer (blockchain-level) and second layer (applications layer)
+- Modular plugins at first layer (blockchain-level) and second layer (applications layer).
 - Blockchain layer operations streamlined to focus on governance and native token management.
 - Second layer solutions to support custom functions such as smart contracts, fungible and non-fungible tokens, and interactive social applications.
 - Standardized microservices to support easy integration of new 2nd layer applications into the Hive ecosystem.